moon-ray/GoSonic2D-Plus/README.md

 * Sonic can now do his pushing animation
 * Sonic now has a full idle animation from Sonic 3
 * Sonic can now die if he touches the bottom of the camera
+* Sonic can now lose rings from damage and will die if none.
+* The camera now pans if you look up and down.
 * Game Overs are now implemented (after the game over sequence it just restarts the main scene and all the score)
 * Time Overs are now implemented
 * Sonic will also now respawn if he dies.